We are grateful to partner with the following organizations:

 Santa Cruz Hub for Sustainable Living

 The Hub is a constellation of projects that support skill-sharing, appropriate re/use of resources and interconnected and creative communities.
-The Hub is the fiscal sponsor for Welcoming Network.
+The Hub is the fiscal sponsor for the Welcoming Network.
 The Hub is a 501(c)(3) agency able to accept donations, grants, and IRA-qualified charitable distributions.
 The Hub provides receipts necessary for tax deductions.

-During the pandemic, Welcoming Network collaborated with Senderos to distribute food and funds to refugee families.
+During the pandemic, the Welcoming Network collaborated with Senderos to distribute food and funds to refugee families.
 Senderos is a multi-service nonprofit creating pathways to success and building community by sharing Latino culture through cultural arts and by fostering educational opportunities.
 Senderos, meaning pathways, celebrates Latino culture and history through the artistic expression of dance and music, as well as supporting student academic success and adult basic education.
 While representing their countries of origin with pride, Senderos participants bring art, culture, and community together to break down barriers and increase understanding and the acceptance of diversity throughout Santa Cruz County.

 Other partners include local churches, temples, other faith organizations, foundations, governmental services, and community services.
 We are thankful to share the responsibility and the opportunity to welcome asylum-seekers and other refugees with many wonderful organizations.